PaulioRandall/go-trackable/README.md

 // ErrorStack is convenience for StackTraceWith(e, "  ", "\n⤷ ", "\n⊖ ", "").
 //
 // Example output:
-//    [Debug error]
 //    Failed to execuate packages
 //    ⤷ Could not do that thing
 //    ⤷ API returned an error
 //    ⊖ UnhappyAPI returned an error
 //    ⤷ This is the error wrapped at the API boundary
 //    ⤷ This is the root cause func ErrorStack(e error) string

 // ErrorStackWith returns a human readable representation of the error stack.